MartinPellizzer/terrawhisper-compiler/articles/barosma-betulina/botany/morphology.md

 Notably, this plant does not form root nodules, which are often associated with nitrogen-fixing plants.

+The following table shows in detail the morphological characteristics of Barosma betulina roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |